New conservation methodolgy to retrieve lost flexibility to brittle tracing papers

 Intense colour tone ♣♣♣ ♣♣♣

-Yellowing ♣♣♣♣ ♣♣♣ Depends on the color and concentration of the original varnish, but also on the degree of oxidation, which may have yellowed fibres too.
+Discolouration ♣♣♣♣ ♣♣♣ Depends on the color and concentration of the original varnish, but also on the degree of oxidation, which may have yellowed fibres too.

 Detrimental Brittleness ♣♣♣♣ Now a normal handling is possible without risk.

-Acidity ♣♣♣♣ pH increase in 2 points avg., reaching neutrality, when wet treatment is possible
+Acidity ♣♣♣♣ pH increase in 2 points avg., reaching neutrality, when wet treatment is possible.

-Historical Archive of the Association of Architects of Catalonia (CoAC); owner of all the plans above mentioned and who trusted me for their conservation.
+Historical Archive of the Association of Architects of Catalonia (CoAC), owner of all the plans above mentioned and who trusted me for their conservation.
 Many thanks!

 Further reading: